What should you include in your SEO report template?

 However, writing reports is an unwelcome chore for many SEO professionals.
 It can be tough to pick out the key information that belongs on a monthly report, let alone figure out how to present it in a way that will make sense to the client.

 We help agency owners simplify their reporting process with templates and automated reporting.
-But whether or not you use AgencyAnalytics as your SEO reporting tool, the report pages in this article will give you a solid starting point for comprehensive SEO report.
+But whether or not you use AgencyAnalytics as your SEO reporting software, the report pages in this article will give you a solid starting point for comprehensive SEO report.

 Once you’ve covered all the basics, you can add more information on a case-by-case basis, depending on each individual client’s goals and level of involvement.